-On a date in September last year I completed 60 years.
-A milestone that many of us tend to judge very important in our lives, and that is why we tend to celebrate it with a certain pomp and extravaganza.
-Not that I wanted to display some of this pomp and extravaganza (I have been building my house and office since 2007 and I have not yet finished!), but anyway I thought I should celebrate the date with a certain decency.
-All the more so since I have grandchildren and there's already a habit in the family of at least blowing out the candles, cutting the cake and popping the bubbly.
-But this time the financial situation did not allow any of this (having been "preaching" against the hidden debts and other similar phenomena in our country, I have to accept to pay the consequences of what the regime has in store for me).
+Last September I turned sixty.
+A milestone that many of us tend to judge very important in our lives, and that is why we tend to celebrate it with a certain extravagance.
+Not that I wanted to display some of that extravagance (I've been building my housing and office since 2007 and I'm not done yet!), But anyway I thought I should celebrate the date with a certain decency.
+All the more so since I have grandchildren, and there is already a habit in the family to at least put out the candles, cut the cake and blow up a sparkling wine.
+But this time the financial situation did not allow this (having been "screaming" against hidden debts and other similar phenomena in our country, I have to accept to pay the consequences that the regime brings me).

-It should be noted that by way of symmetry, the occurrence of a highly unlikely event is equivalent to the non-occurrence of a highly probable event.
-So the fact that the highly expected does not happen is also a Black Swan.
+74 It is observed by symmetry that the occurrence of a highly unlikely event corresponds to the non-occurrence of a highly probable event.
+So the fact that the highly expected event does not happen is also a Black Swan.

-One day we will talk about what I mean by innate, but for now let me say that I mean those characteristics of ours that, although they may have been genetically sown as fetuses, they evolved by conditioning from the environment in which we live as soon as we are born.
+75 One day we will speak about what we mean by innate but for now let me say that I mean those characteristics of ours that although they may have been genetically sown as fetuses evolved by conditioning the environment in which we live as soon as we leave them.
 Therefore, by innate I do not mean anything that is purely predetermined by nature and from there unchanging.

-The cyclone IDAI that hit the center and the north of the Beira fits perfectly the category of a Black Swan.
-And the innate blindness of politicians regarding the possibility that it might be an out-of-ordinary phenomenon was dramatically reflected in the President's decision to leave the country for an almost flimsy visit, given the circumstances, to the neighboring Kingdom of Eswatini, just on the day the catastrophe struck the country, despite weather forecasts indicating that the natural event would be extreme.
+76 Cyclone IDAI that hit the center and the North of Beira fits perfectly in the category of a Black Swan.
+And the innate blindness of politicians regarding the possibility that it might be an out-of-ordinary phenomenon was dramatically reflected in the President's decision to leave the country for a near-leap, under the circumstances, to the neighboring kingdom of Enswatini, exactly on the day the catastrophe struck over the country, despite weather forecasts indicating that the natural event would be extreme.

-We conferred within our family, myself plus my wife and a seven-year-old boy.
-And it was this seven-year-old boy who came up with the genial idea of celebrating my sixtieth birthday with a well-roasted piglet.
-In other words, we had a certain abundance of vegetables, although it was September, because when the idea was diffused by our creative Government that we should turn to tseke (the amaranth plant) for our nutritional rescue, we were already in the habit of keeping a vegetable garden "all year round" (as much as possible), and so already this and other vegetables existed in our portfolio of nutritional resilience.
+We met as family, my wife and I, and a seven-year-old boy.
+And it was this seven-year-old boy who came up with the cool idea of celebrating my sixtieth birthday with a well-roasted pig.
+Besides, we had a certain abundance of vegetables, although it was September, because when the idea of helping us in Tseke was spread by our creative Government, we already had the habit of keeping an hour "all year round" (as far as possible), and therefore this already and other vegetables exist in our portfolio of nutritional resilience.